 Our ability to deal with stress is relative to the level of stress we’ve dealt with.
 Many older adults seem almost un-rattleable.
 If they lived through the Great Depression, World War II, the Vietnam War, and other major events of the fist half of the 20th century, the challenges of life today seem pretty tame.

 However, younger adults who never dealt with poverty, loss, or other hard times can get rattled by stuff that really isn’t that significant.
 If Facebook crashes for the day, you can’t get access to Wi-Fi, or someone said something mean to you, you might have to develop a little suckituptitude.

 The faster you deal with your stress, the faster you can work towards a solution to fix the problem that caused the stress in the first place.

 4. Go for a walk in the woods or diffuse some essential oils

 During the 1980s, the Japanese popularized a preventative health practice called Shinrin-Yoku, better known as Forest Bathing.
-Research shows the act of spending time in the woods for the purpose of improving mental and physical health.
+Research shows the act of spending time in the woods improves mental and physical health.